Mach1Studios/m1-research-blog/content/tutorials/Custom-Formats-with-Mach1Transcode.md

 This commandline binary is also used by M1-Transcoder.app/exe and can be found in your `User Data/Mach1 Spatial System/` directory of your computer if you installed [Mach1 Spatial System](https://www.mach1.tech/spatial-system).

 #### Example command
-`./m1-transcode fmtconv -in-file /path/to/16channel.wav -in-fmt TTPoints -in-json /path/to/16ChannelDescription.json -out-file /path/to/output-m1spatial.wav -out-fmt M1Spatial -out-file-chans 0`
+`./m1-transcode fmtconv -in-file /path/to/16channel.wav -in-fmt CustomPoints -in-json /path/to/16ChannelDescription.json -out-file /path/to/output-m1spatial.wav -out-fmt M1Spatial -out-file-chans 0`

 Input JSON description of the surround/spatial soundfield setup per your design and input it with the -in-json arguement for any custom input or output transcoding.

-The `-in-fmt` or `-out-fmt` as `TTPoints` can be used to set a custom json format.
+The `-in-fmt` or `-out-fmt` as `CustomPoints` can be used to set a custom json format.

 You can also find an example custom `.json` file here: [references/Custom16Channel.json](https://github.com/Mach1Studios/m1-sdk/tree/master/binaries/executables/reference)